jundalisay/sp/content/en/faqs/material.md

 In our MSQ model (alternative to the Standard Model), the Higgs field is called "rib" as Radiant Internal Boundary.
 You can derive its properties from the model and don't need to build an expensive collider for it.

-A common trait of materialists is they like money and gambling.
+A common trait of materialists (configuration of their minds) is they like money and gambling.
 This is why Newton invested in the stock market, but Descartes and Adam Smith did not.
 {{< /l >}}